BitBoxSwiss/user-guides/bitbox01/advanced/reset.md

 ---

 ## Make sure you have your backup
-**Caution:** Resetting your device deletes all data, including your seed, from the device.
+**Caution:** Resetting your device deletes all data, including your seed (i.e. your wallet), from the device.
 It is essential that you have a working backup of your wallet before you reset your BitBox01.
 If that is not the case you will most likely **forever lose your coins!!!**
 To check if you have a valid backup and recovery password follow [this guide]({% link bitbox01/basics/managing-backups.md %}#verifying-a-backup)

 ## Resetting your BitBox01